Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/data_processing.md

 - [silver_movies_example](https://github.com/Ensono/stacks-azure-data/tree/main/de_workloads/data_processing/silver_movies_example): Performs Bronze to Silver layer data processing over the [example dataset](../getting_started/example_data_source.md).

-## Silver processing

-The transformation from Bronze to Silver is crucial for filtering out the noise from raw data.
-It ensures that analysts and data scientists work with a consistent, clean, and dependable dataset that can be trusted for downstream analytics.

-As data moves to the Silver layer, it undergoes a series of transformations:

-- **Conformance**: At this stage, inconsistencies in data representation are ironed out.
-For instance, disparate date formats, value representations, or units from different data sources are standardized to a common format.
-- **Cleansing**: Data errors, missing values, or duplicates, are identified and rectified.
-This ensures that downstream analytics are based on clean and reliable data.
-- **Enrichment**: Data from various sources might be combined or enriched with additional information to provide a more holistic dataset.
-- **Structuring**: While the Bronze layer often holds semi-structured or unstructured data, the Silver layer typically structures this data into a more query-friendly format, enabling efficient data analysis.
-- **Data Quality Checks**: This stage ensures that the data conforms to predefined quality standards, making sure it's reliable and accurate.

 ## Data processing pipeline overview

 Within Stacks, processing activities are performed using Python PySpark jobs.
 These jobs are orchestrated by pipelines in Data Factory, and executed in Databricks.
 Using PySpark jobs - as opposed to notebooks - gives full control over the processing activities (for example ensuring thorough [test coverage](./testing_data_azure.md) and quality control).